Skip to main content

 What is MONet?

 The Molecular Observation Network (MONet) is an open science network developed by the Environmental Molecular Sciences Laboratory (EMSL), which is housed on the Pacific Northwest National Laboratory campus.
-MONet's mission is to develop a continental-scale database of standardized molecular and microstructural data to advance understanding and prediction of microbially and root-driven soil organic carbon and terrestrial aerosol processes.
-The information provided by MONet is essential for advancing the accuracy of multiscale Earth system models and enabling the next generation of soil carbon and aerosol research both at EMSL and within the broader user community.
+MONet’s mission is to develop a continental-scale database of standardized molecular and microstructural data to advance the understanding and prediction of microbially and root-driven inputs in soil ecosystems and terrestrial aerosol processes.
+The information provided by MONet is essential for advancing the accuracy of multiscale Earth system models, growing American scientific leadership, and enabling the next generation of soil and aerosol research both at EMSL and within the broader user community.

-• building an open science community of collaborators and partners at universities, national laboratories, in agriculture and industry, and community organizations, to acquire samples from ecosystems across the United States.
+• building an open science community of collaborators and partners at universities and national laboratories, in agriculture and industry, and with community organizations to acquire samples from ecosystems across the United States

-• developing a national, high volume/high quality FAIR database that will provide open access to rich and unique data for scientists, modelers, and experimenters
+• developing a national, high volume/high quality FAIR (findable, accessible, interoperable, and reusable) database that will provide open access to rich and unique data for scientists, modelers, and experimenters to advance basic science

 • integrating MONet biogeochemical and microbial process data streams into scaling relations to parameterize key variables for multiscale and larger-scale Earth system models.